revolut-engineering/PgExposed/README.md

 PgExposed - Kotlin PostgreSQL Library
 ==================

-_Exposed_ is a prototype for a lightweight SQL library written over JDBC driver for [Kotlin](https://github.com/JetBrains/kotlin) language.
+_PgExposed_ is a lightweight PostgreSQL library written over Postgres JDBC driver for [Kotlin](https://github.com/JetBrains/kotlin) language.
 It does have two layers of database access: typesafe SQL wrapping DSL and lightweight data access objects

-Exposed is currently available for maven/gradle builds at https://bintray.com/kotlin/exposed/exposed/view#
+PgExposed is currently available for maven/gradle builds at https://bintray.com/pgexposed/pgexposed/pgexposed/view#

 You can inspect project [roadmap](ROADMAP.md) to see what's coming next or look into [Change log](ChangeLog.md) for list of bug fixes and improvements.